 - Experiencing natural disasters, such as earthquakes or tornadoes

 - Violent personal assaults, such as sexual assault or robbery

 - Serious accidents or witnessing a violent death

 - Prolonged sexual abuse, violence, or severe neglect

 - Receiving a diagnosis of a life-threatening condition

 *A study on military veterans showed that up to 500,000 returning soldiers were diagnosed with PTSD from 2003 to 2016.

 The diagnosis of PTSD has been used since 1980 to classify difficult symptoms presenting in an individual long term after a traumatic experience.
 PTSD is most well-known for causing extreme symptoms in those returning home from military service.
-While PTSD has become very common in today’s times, it is a relatively recent diagnostic term.1
+While the diagnosis has become very common in today’s times, it is a relatively recent diagnostic term.1

-PTSD and the DSM From 1952 to 2019 (Present)
+PTSD and the DSM From 1952 to 2019

-1968 – With the rollout of the DSM-II, a new term was created called adjustment reaction to adult life.
+With the rollout of the DSM-II, a new term was created called adjustment reaction to adult life.
 This explained PTSD-like reactions from trauma caused by three types of events: